 |---|---|---|

 Specificity | The description provides no concrete actions.
-It only names 'Envoy Proxy Config' without describing what it actually does—no mention of generating configs, validating routes, setting up listeners, clusters, or any specific capabilities. | 1 / 3 |
+It only names 'Envoy Proxy Config' without describing what it actually does — no mention of generating configs, validating routes, setting up listeners, clusters, or any specific capabilities. | 1 / 3 |

-Trigger Term Quality | The trigger terms are just 'envoy proxy config' repeated twice.
-Missing natural variations users would say like 'envoy configuration', 'envoy yaml', 'load balancer config', 'envoy listeners', 'envoy clusters', 'service mesh', or 'envoy.yaml'. | 1 / 3 |
+Trigger Term Quality | The only trigger terms listed are 'envoy proxy config' repeated twice.
+It misses natural variations users might say like 'envoy configuration', 'envoy yaml', 'load balancer config', 'envoy listeners', 'envoy clusters', 'service mesh', or 'envoy.yaml'. | 1 / 3 |

-Distinctiveness Conflict Risk | The mention of 'Envoy Proxy' does narrow the domain to a specific technology, which provides some distinctiveness.
-However, the lack of specific actions means it could overlap with general DevOps or proxy configuration skills. | 2 / 3 |
+Distinctiveness Conflict Risk | The mention of 'Envoy Proxy' is fairly specific to a particular technology, which provides some distinctiveness.
+However, the lack of detail about what aspects of Envoy config it handles means it could overlap with general DevOps or proxy configuration skills. | 2 / 3 |

 Total | 5 / 12 Passed |